AdrianArtacho/tesser_video/README.md

 - Dimensions of the image?
 Probably not, unless it is enforced by my patch!
 - Rotate image?
 - Manipulate video image: colors, water-fx distortion, bw, caleidoscope... etc.
+- Send a working version to that Woman from MPUP?